tvcutsem/tinyc/README.md

 ## Building and running

-A simple `make` will build the tiny compiler.
+A simple `make` command will build the tiny compiler.

 To compile a file using the tiny compiler, e.g. `factorial.tiny`:

 ```
-./tinyc factorial < factorial.tiny
+./tinyc.sh factorial < factorial.tiny
 ```

 This generates a Java `.class` file.